logo

 5. Sign out of your iPhone

-After backing up your data and completing the checklist above, don't forget to sign out of your iPhone too.
-Although a factory reset removes all the information you've stored on your device, this will ensure no one can access your account after you sell or trade-in your iPhone.
+After backing up your data and completing the checklist above, don't forget to sign out of your Apple Account, too.
+Factory resetting your iPhone erases all the information you've stored on your device, and logging out of your account makes sure no one can access it after you sell or trade in your iPhone.

 How to factory reset your iPhone